OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/Schema version 9/Stylesheets/GML stylesheets/ESRI ArcPro Stylesheets (lyrx)/README.md

 These stylesheets include the 2024 updates to the Road, Outdoor and Light styles plus our new Black and White style.

+## Compatibility

+These stylesheets are designed to work with ArcPro versions 3.x.
+ArcPro deoes not support backward compatibility of lyrx files so if you are running an older version of ArcPro (2.x), we recommend you use the ESRI ArcMap lyr files instead.

 ## Getting Started Guide

 For help and advice please see the [Getting Started Guide](https://github.com/OrdnanceSurvey/OSMM-Topography-Layer-stylesheets/blob/master/Getting%20Started%20Guide%20-%20Styling%20OSMM%20Topography%20Layer.pdf)